gruns/blagoblag/content/about.rst

 Hi, you've reached my website.
 I'm Alex Gaynor.
 Here's some facts about me:

-* I'm a software engineer at Rackspace
+* I'm a software engineer at Rackspace.
 * I write a lot of Python open source code.
 * I live in San Francisco, but I'm originally from Chicago.